Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 @Zackptg5, @veez21 and @jenslody @ XDA Developers, for help and inspiration.
 @Some_Random_Username @ XDA Developers, for all the OnePlus fingerprints.
 @Displax @ XDA Developers, for all the prints and the basic attestation workaround.
-@ipdev @ XDA Developers, for being always helpful and bringing tons of fingerprints to the module list.
+@ipdev @ XDA Developers, for being always helpful, bringing tons of fingerprints to the module list and the [mHideGP script](https://github.com/ipdev99/mHideGP).
 And of course, everyone that provides fingerprints for me to add to the list.
 The module wouldn't be the same without you guys.
 Thank you!